 EENI Global Business School

-Rapelang Rabana (Businesswoman, South Africa)
+Rapelang Rabana (Businesswoman)

 Share by Twitter

-1. Rapelang Rabana (South African Businesswoman);
+1. Rapelang Rabana (South African Businesswoman)

-2. Yeigo (Telecommunications Company).
+2. Yeigo (Telecommunications Company)

 The Subject “Rapelang Rabana (South African Businesswoman)” belongs to the following Online Programs taught by EENI Global Business School:

-Doctorate: African Business, World Trade.
+Doctorate in African Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Courses: African Economy, Southern Africa.

-Trade and Business in Southern Africa.
+Foreign Trade and Business in Southern Africa.
 Online Diploma, Master, Doctorate

-Masters: Business in Africa, International Business, Foreign Trade.
+Master in Business in Africa, International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Rapelang Rabana Masters Foreign Trade in Portuguese Rapelang Rabana Study Master Doctorate in International Business in Spanish Rapelang Rabana.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Rapelang Rabana Masters Foreign Trade in Portuguese Rapelang Rabana Study Master Doctorate in International Business in Spanish Rapelang Rabana.

-Online Education (Courses, Masters, Doctorate): African Business and Economy
+African Business and Economy

 Rapelang Rabana (South African Businesswoman).

-1. Rabana founded the telecommunications company “Yeigo”;
+1. Rabana founded the telecommunications company “Yeigo”

-2. In 2008, Rapelang Rabana sold his stakes (51%) of Yeigo to the Swiss mobile telecommunications company, Telfree;
+2. In 2008, Rapelang Rabana sold his stakes (51%) of Yeigo to the Swiss mobile telecommunications company, Telfree

-3. In 2012, Rabana created “Rekindle Learning” with the objective of promoting the mobile learning experience in Africa;
+3. In 2012, Rabana created “Rekindle Learning” with the objective of promoting the mobile learning experience in Africa

-4. Rapelang Rabana participates at the World Economic Forum as Global Shaper and the UN World Summit Awards as Ambassador;
+4. Rapelang Rabana participates at the World Economic Forum as Global Shaper and the UN World Summit Awards as Ambassador

-5. She also is a member of the Board of Ubuntu Generation, a non-profit organization that helps children living with HIV in South Africa;
+5. She also is a member of the Board of Ubuntu Generation, a non-profit organization that helps children living with HIV in South Africa

-6. Rapelang Rabana studied at the University of Cape Town (Bachelor of Computer Science);
+6. Rapelang Rabana studied at the University of Cape Town (Bachelor of Computer Science)

-7. Rapelang Rabana has not made public his religious affiliation.
+7. Rapelang Rabana has not made public his religious affiliation

 More information about South Africa (EENI African Business Portal).